jam-fhi/metix_automation_handout/docs/test_design.md

 		4. Form elements either use a name or an id attribute.
 It's inconsistent to switch between the 2.
 		5. Site is not responsive or work on mobile displays.
 		6. home and contact pages both have home-submit as button id.
+		7. Contact page image has a different background colour to the rest of the site

 5. All JSON file content should be displayed.